Exploit:PowerShell/Vigorf.A — Vigorf Exploit Removal Guide

 Written by Wilbur Woodham

 If you spectate the notification of Exploit:PowerShell/Vigorf.A detection, it seems that your computer has a problem.
 All malicious programs are dangerous, without any deviations.
-Vigorf is a virus that searches for vulnerabilities in your system and makes them open to further attacks.
+Vigorf is a virus that searches for vulnerabilities in your system and opens them to further attacks.
 Removing it should be your primary action after noticing the detection pop-up.

 Exploit:PowerShell/Vigorf.A found